Thermophysical Properties Research Laboratory, Inc.

 Phone : 765-463-1581

 Beware of Insulated paint or ceramic paint type products that claim wild insulation values.
 TPRL Inc.

 would like to counter mis-information concerning various claims about insulated paint products that our

 company has tested.
 TPRL, Inc has measured the thermal conductivity of thin layers of insulated paint

-values and TPRL did not claim our results as R values.
-If you find a copy of TPRL 1780 report on the web you
+values and TPRL, Inc DID NOT claim our results as R values.
+If you find a copy of TPRL 1780 report on the

 building it will add R19 to their insulation value.
 Other people are believing that if they leave off the insulation